Itanium: Design and delays: 1994–2001

 By March 1999 some analysts expected Merced to ship in volume only in 2001, but the volume was widely expected to be low as most customers would wait for McKinley.
-In May 1999, two months before Merced's tape-out, an analyst said that failure to tape-out before July will result in another delay.
-In July 1999, upon reports that the first silicon will be made in late August, analysts predicted a delay to late 2000, and came into agreement that Merced will be used chiefly for debugging and testing the IA-64 software.
+In May 1999, two months before Merced's tape-out, an analyst said that failure to tape-out before July would result in another delay.
+In July 1999, upon reports that the first silicon would be made in late August, analysts predicted a delay to late 2000, and came into agreement that Merced would be used chiefly for debugging and testing the IA-64 software.
 Linley Gwennap of MPR said of Merced that "at this point, everyone is expecting it's going to be late and slow, and the real advance is going to come from McKinley.
 What this does is puts a lot more pressure on McKinley and for that team to deliver".
-By then Intel had revealed that Merced will be initially priced at $5000.
+By then, Intel had revealed that Merced would be initially priced at $5000.
 In August 1999 HP advised some of their customers to skip Merced and wait for McKinley.
-By July 2000 HP was telling the press that the first Itanium systems will be for niche uses, and that "You're not going to put this stuff near your data center for several years.", HP expecting its Itanium systems to outsell the PA-RISC systems only in 2005.
+By July 2000 HP told the press that the first Itanium systems would be for niche uses, and that "You're not going to put this stuff near your data center for several years."; HP expected its Itanium systems to outsell the PA-RISC systems only in 2005.
 The same July Intel told of another delay, due to a stepping change to fix bugs.
 Now only "pilot systems" would ship that year, while the general availability was pushed to the "first half of 2001".
 Server makers had largely forgone spending on the R&D for the Merced-based systems, instead using motherboards or whole servers of Intel's design.
 To foster a wide ecosystem, by mid-2000 Intel had provided 15,000 Itaniums in 5,000 systems to software developers and hardware designers.
 In March 2001 Intel said Itanium systems would begin shipping to customers in the second quarter, followed by a broader deployment in the second half of the year.
-By then even Intel publicly acknowledged that many customers will wait for McKinley.
+By then even Intel publicly acknowledged that many customers would wait for McKinley.